mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 *[Tape change.]*

 ...
 So, *giving*.
 Constantly giving.
-This giving is not the usual giving; [it is] giving *paramita*. *Paramita* means “perfect accomplishment.”
+This giving is not the usual giving; [it is] giving *pāramitā*. *Pāramitā* means “perfect accomplishment.”
 So, giving must be accomplished perfectly.
 That means, completely open, and just do it.

 And also *precepts*.
 Precepts are Buddha’s suggestion how to live.
 Buddha’s suggestions – not moral suggestions, not ethical suggestions, *Buddha’s* suggestions.
 The suggestion of the truth, how to live.